Grieving Miscarriage and Stillbirth - A Loss That's Treated as If It Never Happened

 1. Grant Yourself the Right to Grieve

 No matter how many weeks along the pregnancy was, your grief is valid.
-You do not need to tell yourself "it was still so small, it's not worth grieving over."
+You do not need to tell yourself "it was still so small, it is not worth grieving over."
 You loved that life.
 That fact alone is reason enough to grieve.
+There is no right way to grieve, and only your own pace is the right one.

 2. Give the Memory a Form